Tareque Masud: Death

 The Wreckage Microbus of Mishuk Munier and Tareque Masud is preserved at University of Dhaka Campus.

 On 13 August 2011, Masud died in a road accident at Joka under Ghior Upazila while returning to Dhaka from Manikganj on the Dhaka-Aricha highway after visiting a shooting location.
-His microbus collided head-on with an oncoming passenger bus.
+His microbus collided head-on with an oncoming passenger bus (Chuadanga Deluxe, Dhaka Metro Ba 14-4288).
 He along with the other passengers were travelling to choose shooting locations for his new film Kagojer Phool (The Paper Flower), filming of which was supposed to begin after shooting locations were finalized.

 Masud was travelling with long-time co-worker Mishuk Munier, a cinematographer, journalist and CEO of ATN News.
 Munier also died in the accident.

 Masud's wife, Catherine, along with four others, survived the accident.
 Since his death, Catherine has established the Tareque Masud Memorial Trust, which is dedicated to the task of archiving and memorializing Masud's work through publications, educational projects, screening programs, and the completion of their unfinished works.